Manhattan University: Campus

-Hayden Hall is on the east side of campus and houses the sciences as well as the department of fine arts.
+Hayden Hall is on the east side of campus and houses the Kakos School of Science as well as the department of fine arts.
 The Kakos Center for Scientific Computing may also be found here, which contains a cluster of high performance workstations used for a wide variety of scientific and economic projects.

-On the South campus, across 240th street, is the Leo Engineering Building and the Research and Learning Center (RLC).
-The two are home to all of the engineering departments: electrical, computer, civil, chemical, mechanical, and environmental, along with the math and computer science departments and all communication classrooms, computer labs, and broadcasting studios.
+On the South campus, across 240th street, is the Higgins '62 Engineering and Science Center, which is connected to Leo Hall and the Research and Learning Center (RLC).
+The buildings are home to all of the engineering departments: electrical, computer, civil, chemical, mechanical, and environmental, along with the math and computer science departments and all communication classrooms, computer labs, and broadcasting studios.
 Laboratories and classes for these disciplines take place in both buildings.
-Both biology and chemistry laboratories are also located in Leo.
+Both biology and chemistry laboratories are also located on the south campus.
 This building once contained a working nuclear reactor, which was decommissioned and stripped of its nuclear fuel and power generating capabilities in 1999.

 In September 2021, the Leo Engineering Building was refurbished with a new 30,000 square foot building with 14 engineering and science labs.
 The new laboratory building is named the Higgins Engineering & Science Center, thanks to a $5 million gift from Cornelius Higgins (Class of 1962) and his wife, Patricia.

-There are currently four on-campus residence halls at Manhattan College.
-Jasper Hall and Chrysostom Hall are both traditional-style dorms, while Horan Hall and Lee Hall offer suite-style living.
-Overlook Manor is an off-campus residence hall that offers apartment style living.
+There are currently four on-campus residence halls at Manhattan University.
+Jasper Hall and Chrysostom Hall are both traditional-style dorms, while Horan Hall and Lee Hall offer suite-style living and apartment-style living.

 Draddy Gymnasium is the home of the basketball and volleyball teams, and also features the largest indoor track in New York City.
 Gaelic Park, on 240th Street, has recently been renovated with an artificial turf and is where soccer, lacrosse, and softball teams play.
 The institution also utilizes adjacent Van Cortlandt Park for outdoor track and field, golf, and cross country as well as intramural activities.
 Alumni Hall is the home of the institution's workout facilities as well as the athletic administration.

 The Broadway Garage is a five floor parking garage, approved in 2006 and completed soon afterward, located on Broadway.
 The garage offers parking to students and faculty, as well as visitors.
 The garage is also connected to Hayden hall via a pedestrian bridge that connects to one of Hayden's top floors, allowing pedestrians to bypass crossing Manhattan College Parkway.

 Academics

-Manhattan College offers degrees in six undergraduate schools: the School of Liberal Arts, the O'Malley School of Business, the School of Education and Health, the School of Engineering, the School of Science, and the School of Continuing and Professional Studies.
-The School for Liberal Arts is the largest school overall at the college, however the School of Engineering is the college's most well-known program.
-Manhattan currently hosts over 60 programs.

-It's most popular undergraduate majors, based on 2021 graduates, were:
+Manhattan University offers degrees in three undergraduate schools: the Kakos School of Arts and Sciences, the O'Malley School of Business, and the School of Engineering.
+Its most popular undergraduate majors, based on 2021 graduates, were: